rossgk2/naturalphilosophy/README.md

 # What *is* math?

 I am personally very interested in what you might call "philosophically- and physically-inspired math".
 In the olden days, this kind of math was called *natural philosophy*.

-In my mind, natural philosophy *is* what math is- my heart is prone to think of other areas of math that don't neatly fit into the "philosophical" or "physically-inspired" categories[^1] as gibberish without much application, even though my mind knows that they are still very important.
+To me, natural philosophy *is* what math is.
+My heart is prone to think of other areas of math that don't neatly fit into the "philosophical" or "physically-inspired" categories[^1] as gibberish not having much application, even though my mind knows that they are still very important.

 [^1]: Like number theory, combinatorics, graph theory, and many other discrete math topics. ol